23013357/19CS301--Module-1/README.md

-Exp.No:1(e)	SEB- MINIMUM OF THREE NUMBERS
+Exp.No:1(e)	SEB- CHECK TWO INTEGERS ARE EQUAL.

 ### AIM
 To write a python program to check whether the two integer numbers are equal using conditional Expression(Ternary).